Lawrence Review Team

 The Lawrence Review Team (LRT) was a selected group of police officers operating out of the staff office of then Metropolitan Police Commissioner Paul Condon in 1998 and reporting to the highest levels.
 The Team was central to the Metropolitan Police response to the Stephen Lawrence Inquiry of Sir William Macpherson, drafting the submissions and preparing the overall policy.
 Its background briefings provided the basis of decisions by senior officers dealing with the accusations of racism following the murder of Stephen Lawrence.
 All the officers involved would go on to high rank in the police over the following fifteen years.

 In 2014, the Ellison Review discovered that the LRT had had a secret meeting with undercover officer N81 who was infiltrated in groups around the Lawrence campaign in 1998 and also withheld crucial information on corruption of officers involved to the original murder investigation to the Macpherson Inquiry.
 The Independent Police Complaints Commission (ICCP) has since opened investigations into several (former) officers involved back in the days.

-This page is one of series on N81 and the spying on the Stephen Lawrence campaign.
+This page fits our series on N81 and the spying on the Stephen Lawrence campaign:

 - 1 Background

 - 3 Work of the LRT and division of labour

 - 4 The withholding information on police corruption

 - 7 Additional UndercoverResearch resources

 In 1993 black teenager Stephen Lawrence was murdered in Eltham in South London by a racist gang.
 The subsequent campaign for justice put intense pressure on the Metropolitan Police Service (MPS) as it became evident that the police response had been serious failings, tainted by corruption and racism.
 It became one of the defining events of the MPS in the 1990s, seriously challenging its reputation.